uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/international-candidates.md

 ### Consider getting qualified teacher status

-You need 'qualified teacher status' (QTS) to teach in many state schools in England.
+You need 'qualified teacher status' (QTS) to teach in state schools in England.

 It's not a requirement in all [types of schools](https://www.gov.uk/types-of-school), such as academy schools, free schools, private schools and independent schools.
 However, having QTS can help your application.